-There’s no rationalizing for that child that “Well, now, after my younger sister plays with the action figure then I’ll get a turn.
+There’s no rationalizing for that child.
+There’s no, “Well, now, after my younger sister plays with the action figure then I’ll get a turn.
 Actually, if I let her play with it now, she’ll get to go to bed, then I get to stay up longer and have even more time with it…”

-The kid is just angry because, like Veruca Salt, he wants it NOW!
+The kid is just angry because, like Veruca Salt, they want it NOW!

 Sometimes they get what they want, sometimes they don’t, but they have their feeling and they express their feeling.

 If all goes well, we can stop having tantrums once we learn some words.

 One of the reason that tantrums happen is because a child is overwhelmed by a feeling—and they don’t know what to do with it.

 One of the great things about language is that they can help us understand ourselves and understand internal processes that don’t make a lot of sense.
 If a child can say, “I’m angry!” or “I’m scared!” and that can be reflected by someone who loves them then they may not need that tantrum.
 They got their point across.
 They were heard.

 Unfortunately, what often happens is that we begin to be shamed by our tantrum and that means we are shamed by our feelings, especially by our big feelings.
 (Side note: This isn’t just with the so called “negative” feelings.
 In just about every sit-com ever written someone expresses a lot of excitement about something and is met with a deadpan stare by someone else who tells them to “Get a life.”
 We all laugh, but we’re also shaming someone else’s joy.)